“There is no food neutral; there is no food Switzerland—every single thing you put in your mouth is either making you more healthy or less healthy.”

 - Are you an abstainer or a moderator?
 When it comes to sweet desserts like cake, cookies and ice cream, for many people, one taste makes them want more and more.
 In that case, the best way to wean yourself away from your sweet tooth is to avoid these recipes altogether.
 However, if you’re someone who is able stop at one cookie and feeling forbidden makes you rebel, then keeping a small stash of paleo desserts in the freezer might be the right choice for you.

 - If you decide to make a paleo treat, ideally look for recipes that have a maximum of 1 tablespoon added sugar per serving.
 There are literally thousands of paleo dessert recipes on the internet now, and they vary widely in the amount of sweetener added.
 People seem to think that as long as it’s an unrefined sugar, the amount doesn’t matter.
-I’ve seen paleo cupcake recipes with 2 cups of sugar added for 1 dozen muffins, vs. cupcakes made with no added sugar at all.
+I’ve seen paleo recipes with 2 cups of sugar added for 1 dozen muffins, vs. ones made with no added sugar at all.
 Start choosing the low-sugar recipes and let your taste buds adapt.
 If you have seen a high-sugar paleo dessert you really want to try, save it for a once-per-year special occasion like your birthday.
 Over time, you’ll likely find your birthday cravings start to change.
 Mine have!

 - Always eat your dessert with a meal, to moderate the blood sugar effect.
 When we eat sugar by itself, it causes an immediate blood sugar spike, and as Dr. Kharrazian says above, that can lead to autoimmune flares.
 When we eat it alongside a meal with protein, fat and fiber, that moderates the blood sugar response.
 If you have a little apple cider vinegar in a small glass of water after your meal, that helps moderate blood sugar as well.